McIntosh-Lab/tvb_demo/README.md

 4. Create a TVB directory with `mkdir TVB` and go into it with `cd TVB`.

-5. If your current python version (output of `python3 --version`) is 3.9 or greater, then run `module load python/3.7.7`.
+5. If your current python version (output of `python3 --version`) is 3.9 or greater, then run `module load StdEnv/2020` or `module load python/3.7.7` if the StdEnv/2020 still shows python version 3.9 or greater.
 Run steps 1 and 2 from [Virtual Aging Brain](https://github.com/ins-amu/virtual_aging_brain) under "Python Environment in Linux and MacOS".
 Alternatively, run the following commands:
 ```
 git clone https://github.com/ins-amu/virtual_aging_brain.git
 cd virtual_aging_brain